MarcusWentz/eulerswap-parameters/README.md

 ### Uniswap Liquidity Distribution Chase

+Alternative method: fit the value c to the tick data from uniswap v3 pool as well

 Alternative optimization - histogram from liquidity of univ3 - wisdom of the crowd with cryo:
 Instructions for retrieving data using Cryo: